 HISTORY BEHIND THE SCENE What’s the real story behind that historical scene from your favorite TV show or feature film?
-A semi-regular feature on the Bowery Boys blog, I’ll be reviving this series as we follow along with TNT’s limited series The Alienist.
+A semi-regular feature on the Bowery Boys website, I’ll be reviving this series as we follow along with TNT’s limited series The Alienist.
 Look for other articles here about other historically themed television shows (Mad Men, The Knick, The Deuce, Boardwalk Empire and Copper).
 And follow along with the Bowery Boys on Twitter at @boweryboys for more historical context of your favorite shows.
 See the bottom of this article for more information on how to watch more episodes of The Alienist.

 The Alienist begins — as it does in Caleb Carr‘s best-seller — with a bizarre and gruesome discovery one frozen evening in 1896: the violently mutilated body of a young man.